Should New Hampshire pass legislation to bypass the Electoral College?

 By: LFDA Editor

 When all is said and done, it's the Electoral College vote -- not the popular vote -- that decides the presidency.
 Some states are considering legislation that essentially bypasses the Electoral College.
 Should New Hampshire join in?

 In the 2000 presidential election, Democrat Al Gore received 50,999,897 votes; Republican George Bush received 50,456,002.
-In the Electoral College count, however, Bush tallied 271 to Gore's 266 and Bush became the president.
+In the Electoral College count, however, Bush tallied 271 electors to Gore's 266.
+Bush became the president.

-Should the Legislature look at the measure again?
 Is the Electoral College system broken, or do you think it should stay just as it is?